rtdists/fddm/README.md

 onep$truth <- ifelse(onep$classification == "blast", "upper", "lower")
 ```

-For fitting, we need a simple likelihood function.
-A detailed
+For fitting, we need a simple likelihood function; here we will use a
-explanation of the function are provided in the example vignette.
-Note
+straightforward sum of densities.
+A detailed explanation of the function
+is provided in the Example Vignette (`vignette("example", package =
-that it returns the negative log-likelihood so we can simply minimze to
+"fddm")`).
+Note that this likelihood function returns the negative
-get the maximum likelihood estimate.
+log-likelihood so we can simply minimize to get the maximum likelihood
+estimate.

 ``` r
 ll_fun <- function(pars, rt, resp, truth) {